gagolews/stringx/devel/sphinx/rapi/about_stringx.md

-# about\_stringx: Drop-in replacements for base R string functions powered by stringi
+# about\_stringx: Drop-in Replacements for Base String Functions Powered by Stringi

 ## Description